 While there are still many animals in need of our help, The NOAH Center has significantly made an impact since opening our doors in 2003:

-Transfer Program: Through our 40 partners shelters across Washington state and beyond, more than 31,000 dogs and cats were given the second chance they deserve by being transferred to our facility for adoption.
+Transfer Program: Through our 65 partner shelters across Washington state and beyond, more than 40,000 dogs and cats were given the second chance they deserve by being transferred to our facility for adoption.

-Spay/Neuter Program: We are tackling pet overpopulation at the source through our low-cost spay neuter program where we have performed more than 85,000 surgeries for low-income members of the community.
+Spay/Neuter Program: We are tackling pet overpopulation at the source through our high-volume, high-quality spay-neuter program where we have performed more than 115,000 surgeries for low-income members of the community.